bjornno/ai-rag-functions/README.md

 Example spring boot project using spring-ai, function calling with kotlin.

+First provide your spring.ai.openai.api-key in application.properties.
+Then start the app and go to http://localhost:8080/

-I register 2 functions (get theme for joke, and get main character for joke) Then ask the llm to tell a joke.
+It register 2 functions (get theme for joke, and get main character for joke) Then ask the llm to tell a joke.
 LLM resolves that we need to call the functions
 And based on the results of the functions construct the joke.